The Ultimate Guide to Middle Eastern and Mediterranean Restaurants in Philly

 Alyan’s, Queen Village

 This institution just off South Street has been open since 1982, and they’re still one of the best spots in the city for classics like falafel, chicken schwarma, or their own burger — served in pita, of course.
 603 South 4th Street.

 This enormous Lebanese market, bakery, cafe and restaurant opened in stages but didn’t show its true power to reshape Philly’s dining scene until it launched a dinner service full of some of the best Levantine eats you’ll find anywhere.
-From the simplest things (baba ghanoush and fresh, warm pita) to whole grilled chicken marinated in sumac and lamb sausages rich with coriander, cinnamon and clove, with a full cocktail list and a beautiful dining room full of warmth and people, this place gives new meaning to Middle Eastern in Philly.
+From the simplest things (baba ghanoush and fresh, warm pita) to whole grilled chicken marinated in sumac to lamb sausages rich with coriander, cinnamon and clove to a full cocktail list and a beautiful dining room full of warmth and people, this place gives new meaning to Middle Eastern in Philly.
 1528 Frankford Avenue.